Bungay Castle (novel): Major themes

 Bungay Castle is considered a politically conservative novel, as reflected in several aspects of its plot and setting.
-Bonhote emphasizes in her preface that she does not want to write about politics, but the novel itself frequently compares parental governance to political governance.
-By praising the good household management of a father who is the ruler of his family, she expresses approval for the general idea of good governance by a virtuous king.
-One parallel between the De Morney family and the monarchy is a painting described in the novel, of the three daughters playing with a dog, which resembles a painting of George III's daughters.
+One implicitly conservative element is the novel's presentation of the domestic family life of the De Mornays.
+The novel frequently compares parental governance to political governance; by praising the good household management of a father who is the ruler of his family, Bonhôte expresses approval for the general idea of good governance by a virtuous king.
+One parallel between the De Morney family and the monarchy is a painting described in the novel, of the three daughters playing with a dog, which resembles a well-known painting of George III's daughters.
+The novel frames the De Mornays's domestic life as a microcosm of the First Barons' War, describing the castle as a utopia which is threatened by civil discord.

-Bonhote's conservative and pro-monarchical views are also reflected in her use of Bungay Castle as her setting.
+Bonhôte's conservative and pro-monarchical views are also reflected in her use of Bungay Castle as her setting.
 When Bonhôte began her novel, castles were a common setting, verging on the stereotypical.
 The preface to Bungay Castle describes her dissatisfaction with novels that are overly fanciful and set in foreign or imaginary castles.
 Bonhôte was deeply familiar with Bungay Castle in Suffolk, and used this local setting to introduce more realism to her novel.
 She also chose her historical time period to recapture the castle's days of greatest glory.
 During her lifetime, the ruins of the castle had been partly converted into cottages for the rural poor, which she saw as a sad waste of a building which had once been highly desired by barons and kings.
-Her emphasis on the restoration of Bungay Castle to its medieval glories therefore reflects a general emphasis on conservative and pro-monarchist politics in the novel.
+Her emphasis on the restoration of Bungay Castle to its medieval glories therefore reflects a general emphasis on conservative and pro-monarchist politics as a return to lost traditions.

+One aspect of the novel which reads as less conservative today is its heroine, who rescues her male love interest rather than being a passive damsel in distress.
+Roseline displays bravery and independence in leading most of the exploration of the castle.
+She is seen as a refreshingly active heroine who appeals to modern audiences.

 Like many eighteenth-century Gothic novels, Bungay Castle depicts convents as predatory institutions which imprison women against their will.
 This depiction of convents is in keeping with the novel's overall anti-Catholic sentiments.

-Publication and reception

-The book's imminent publication was advertised in December 1796, and its appearance was promoted in May 1797.
-The date of 1796 of the title page is therefore considered inaccurate, and the 1797 date on the book's dedication as more accurate.